petercr/Wikipedia-Viewer/README.md

 # Wikipedia-Viewer
 This project allows you to search Wikipedia by inputting text and showing you the results of the search.
 It is one of the [FreeCodeCamp](https://www.freecodecamp.org) intermediate Front-End Challenges.

-### Here is a list of the requirements that this project must fofill
+### Here is a list of the requirements that this project must fulfill

 1. I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.